Disclaimer: I don't own Pokémon.

 "Magikarp and Feebas?"
 Blaise muttered, stifling his snickers.
 Tabitha simply ignored him.

 "And these two Pokémon are…" Maxie began, leaving the sentence hanging for Tabitha to finish.
 'This better be good,' he added to himself mentally.

 Tabitha closed his eyes and sighed.
 "During the mission to the Oldale Ruins we fought a Latias and Latios, both owned by a Pokémon trainer."

 Maxie's eyes widened in pure disbelief at hearing the names of two Legendary Pokémon.
 "Seriously?"

 Courtney frowned before she pointed at the data disk.
-"Well Mack, if he has proof its real… it could be a big thing."
+"Well Blaise, if he has proof its real… it could be a big thing."

 Tabitha nodded in confirmation before beginning his elaboration.
 "Yes sir, a Latios and Latias.
 The report contains my analysis on them, and during our battle against them the grunts fighting them recorded it all on their visors, and then transmitted it to me.
 The videos on that disk are the fights Latias and Latios put up against us," the Magma Admin concluded.

 Maxie picked up the disk and looked at it.
 "This is… extremely valuable, more than five grunts are.
 Well done Tabitha," Maxie congratulated.
 "A Latias and Latios aren't our objectives, but they're bound to know something about Lord God Groudon.
 I'll analyze the videos and determine if a strike team to retrieve them would be in order."